genevaers/Community/tsc/meetings/2023/@Next_GenevaERS-TSC_MeetingMinutes.md

 # Meeting notes TSC 2023-06-27 6pm Pacific Time (US)
 All interested in GenevaERS development are welcome to join.
 ## Conference call details
 ### Zoom Meeting
 https://zoom-lfx.platform.linuxfoundation.org/meeting/95522057563?password=a2cb4656-98bd-4f6e-9d48-2998457acf72
 ## Administration
+- We will not be meeting next week on July 4, as that is the US Independence Day holiday.
+- What do we want to accomplish before our annual OMP review in August?
+  - Publish repos
+    - Performance-Engine
+    - Performance-Engine-R-and-D
+    - Workbench
+    - Test-Framework
+      - Split out from the current Java repo
+    - DevOps (PE build process)
+  - Anything else?
 ## Workbench
 ## Performance Engine
 - RTC 22485: Research using a hashing algorithm rather than a binary search tree
   - Until now, all of our in-memory reference file searches have used a binary search tree that is built at MR95 initialization time.